pubgeo/IARPA-SMART/documentation/boundary_definitions.md

 Site spatial boundaries may grow over time but will never shrink.
 They represent all change pertaining to the activity at all times up to the current observation.

 There is also a temporal aspect when considering site spatial boundaries.
-If activity on one site completely finishes prior to the start of the activity of an adjacent site, a site boundary should be drawn, thereby splitting two adjacent plots of land into two separate sites.
-If the activity on an adjacent plot of land starts prior to the completion of the original activity AND if no site boundary is present (as indicated above), then the new plot of land should be incorporated into the existing site boundary.
+If activity in one area completely finishes prior to the start of the activity in an adjacent area, a site boundary should be drawn, thereby splitting two adjacent plots of land into two separate sites.
+If the activity on an adjacent plot of land starts prior to the completion of the original activity AND if no feature that can be used as a site boundary is present (as indicated above), then the new plot of land should be incorporated into the existing site boundary.

 ### <ins>Sub-sites</ins>